 The Graduate School conducts programs on the Bowman Gray campus (location of the Wake Forest University School of Medicine) and the Reynolda campus (undergraduate and associated graduate programs).
 On the Bowman Gray and associated campuses of the medical school, the Graduate School offers PhD programs in biomedical sciences and masters programs in biomedical engineering, comparative medicine, clinical and population translational sciences, and molecular medicine and translational science.
-The PhD programs in biology, chemistry, and physics, and masters-only programs in eleven disciplines, ranging from bioethics to religion, are located on the Reynolda campus.
-In addition, the masters of arts in liberal studies program enables the college-educated adult student to pursue graduate study in the liberal arts.
-The Graduate School also offers the combined MD/PhD with the Wake Forest University School of Medicine, the PhD/MBA with the Schools of Business, and the MDiv/MA in counseling with the School of Divinity.
-Listed on the following pages are the degrees offered.
+The PhD programs in biology, chemistry, and physics, and masters-only programs in twelve disciplines, ranging from bioethics to religion, are located on the Reynolda campus.
+The Graduate School also offers nine joint degree programs in conjunction with the Wake Forest University School of Medicine, the Schools of Business, the School of Divinity, and the School of Law; as well as five certificate programs.